 - 1L summer: Furman Public Policy Scholars will have Law School-funded public policy internships.

-- Special 2L seminar: The second year features a seminar designed to teach students how to think and write like a policy maker.
-The seminar includes a partnership with an outside policy institution.
+- Special 2L seminar: The second year features a seminar designed to teach students how to think and write like policy makers.
+The seminar will expose students to diverse viewpoints in public policy and explore decision making in Congress and the executive branch, under the leadership of both political parties.
+It will include, for each student, an individual partnership with an outside policy institution.
+This work may build on the 1L internship placement or be an opportunity to forge a new institutional relationship.

-- 3L semester in D.C.: All Furman Public Policy Scholars spend a semester of their third year in Washington, D.C., and are guaranteed placement in NYU Law's new Legislative and Regulatory Process Clinic, co-taught by Robert Bauer and Sally Katzen.
+- 3L semester in DC: All Furman Public Policy Scholars have the opportunity to spend a semester of their third year in Washington, DC, either in NYU Law's new Legislative and Regulatory Process Clinic, co-taught by Robert Bauer and Sally Katzen, or in another governmental capacity.
+For certain students, the 3L semester may be an opportunity to work on a political campaign or initiative, with faculty supervision.

 - Students are also guaranteed placement in the Guarini Seminar, a 3L professional responsibility course centered on public policy lawyering, with structured reflection on questions of integrity and ethics in public service.
 Students will have the opportunity to meet public interest leaders willing to speak candidly about ethical dilemmas they have faced over the course of their careers.